igorp74/ToDo/README.md

     --clear-r   Clear recurrence
     --clear-wait        Clear waiting period

   `add-note`      Add a new note to a task.

-    -i, --task-id       ID of the task to add a note to (required) -d, --description   Description of the note (required)
+    -i, --task-id       ID of the task to add a note to (required) -d, --description   Description of the note (required) -ts, --timestamp    Timestamp for the note (YYYY-MM-DD HH:MM:SS orYYYY-MM-DD).
+Use empty string with flag to set current time.

   `update-note`   Update an existing note by its permanent database ID.